renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can use this option to filter the list of repositories that the Renovate bot account can access through `autodiscover`.
 It takes a [minimatch](https://www.npmjs.com/package/minimatch) glob-style or regex pattern.

-If multiple filters are supplied, the matches of each filter will be added to the overall result.
+If you set multiple filters, then the matches of each filter are added to the overall result.

-Commas ( `,` ) are not supported, if the values are supplied by environment variable or CLI parameter.
+If you use an environment variable or the CLI to set the value for `autodiscoverFilter`, then you must avoid commas `,`.

 **Minimatch**: